sujith-eag/vu-library/docs/java/java_core/05_arrays/03_text_block_ternary_operator.md

 Values in nums array: 1 2 3 4 5 6
 ```

 ___

-#### Some restrictions of var
+### Some restrictions of var

-Only one variable can be declared at a time;
+* Only one variable can be declared at a time.
-a variable cannot use null as an initializer;
+* A variable cannot use null as an initializer.
-and the variable being declared cannot be used by the initializer expression.
+* The variable being declared cannot be used by the initializer expression.

-ou can declare an array type using var, you cannot use var with an array initializer.
+Can declare an array type using var.
+Cannot use var with an array initializer.
 ```java
 var myArray = new int[10]; // This is valid.

 var myArray = { 1, 2, 3 }; // Wrong
 ```

-Local variable type
-inference cannot be used to declare the exception type caught by a catch statement.
-Also,
-neither lambda expressions nor method references can be used as initializers.
+Local variable type inference cannot be used to declare the exception type caught by a catch statement.
+Also, neither lambda expressions nor method references can be used as initializers.

-___

-### Bitwise Operators
+## Bitwise Operators

-The bitwise operators can be
-used on values of type long, int, short, char, or byte.
-Bitwise operations cannot be used on
-boolean, float, or double, or class types.
-They are called the bitwise operators because they
+The bitwise operators can be used on values of type long, int, short, char, or byte.
+Bitwise operations cannot be used on boolean, float, or double, or class types.

-are used to test, set, or shift the individual bits that make up a value.
+They are called the bitwise operators because they are used to test, set, or shift the individual bits that make up a value.

-`&  |  ^  ~` are AND, OR, XOR and Negation(Complement)
+* `&  |  ^  ~` are AND, OR, XOR and Negation (Complement)

-`<<` shift left
+* `<<` shift left

-`>>` shift right
+* `>>` shift right

-`>>>` Unsigned shift right
+* `>>>` Unsigned shift right

 ```
 value << num-bits